 Deport is a tiny city located in the state of Texas.
 With a population of 547 people and just one neighborhood, Deport is the 922nd largest community in Texas.

-When you are in Deport, you'll notice that it is more blue-collar than most other communities in America.
-39.46% of Deport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Deport is generally considered to be a blue-collar town.
+39.46% of the Deport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Deport is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Deport who work in sales jobs (18.98%), healthcare (12.35%), and healthcare suport services (6.33%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Deport is worth considering.